madlib/archived_madlib/ReadMe_Build.txt

 - CMake >= 2.8.4

 - Internet connection to automatically download MADlib's dependencies if needed (Boost, Eigen).
+You can avoid this and build MADlib in a networkless mode by providing tarballs of 3 external dependencies.
 See configuration options below.

 Optional: